Aviah/django-simple-search/README.md

 There are probably better solutions for scaled search, but if you need a basic search, up and running, without too much hustle and configs, this app is an easy solution.

-*Note: The app was tested on **MySQL** .
+*Note: The app was tested on MySQL.
 For other databases please review and adjust the sql statments on app_settings.py, migrations/0001_initial.py*

 ## Installation